-- Death— falls from significant heights can result in the loss of a loved one, and the family must then incur the cost of memorial and the loss of a companion and role model along with the financial contributions the deceased provided.
+- Death— falls from significant heights can result in the loss of a loved one, and the family must then incur the cost of the memorial and the loss of a companion and role model along with the financial contributions the deceased provided.

 Put our Waukegan Slip and Fall Lawyers to Work for You